thumbnail image

 David Cameron.
 Ex UK Prime Minister, President of Alzheimer’s Research UK, Chairman of E.D.o.N “Early Detection of Neuro-degenerative disease”

-“It’s fascinating to realize that only a quarter how you age is genetically determined”
+“It’s fascinating to realize that only a quarter of how you age is genetically determined”

 Scott & Gratton 2020